Maria Cristina Mena: Century Magazine

 Mena reached an audience of predominantly middle- and upper-class white Americans by writing for The Century Magazine, which in quality and quantity was among the leading general monthly periodicals at the time.
 Increased immigration during the early twentieth century challenged the magazine's erudite readership, who struggled for a distinctive national identity; Century editors responded by publishing fiction that encouraged xenophobia and domestic homogeneity, or what they termed a “common quality.”
 Articles in Century promoted an exotic and demeaning view of foreign cultures through focus on negative stereotypes; photographs and illustrations lent seeming authenticity to these depictions.
 The notion that Mena supported Century's perspective is refuted by the veiled social commentary of her short stories, and more explicitly, in her letters to the editors, in which she fights to include authentic elements of Mexican tradition in her work.

+Critical reception

+Biographers Amy Doherty and Luis Leal differ in how they portray Mena and her work.
+Whereas Doherty emphasizes Mena's success as a Mexican-born, woman writer who published in English-language publishing houses (periodicals) that mainly catered to White audiences, Leal emphasizes the controversies in her technique of depicting Mexicans.
+Doherty portrays Mena as an “interpreter and a critic” whose literature was able to satiate America's fascination with Mexicans.
+She lists Mena's short stories, naming the magazine each work featured in and providing a short summary of its predominant themes.
+This list creates the impression that Mena was a very prolific writer.